 - A sense of unity.
 The constant note ties a passage together even when the harmony gets adventurous, including borrowed chords or a secondary dominant.

 A pedal point is closely related to a suspended chord in spirit: both delay resolution and play with the listener’s expectation of where the harmony “should” go.
 The difference is that a suspension is a single dissonant note within one chord, while a pedal point persists across several chord changes.
+Because the held note acts as an independent line against the moving chords, it is also a close cousin of counterpoint.

 How to write with a pedal point